alexhippo/react-gallery-app/README.md

-# Getting Started with Create React App
+# React Gallery App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an Image Gallery App made with React.
+This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

 ## Available Scripts